jeremyglebe/TrIO/README.md

 The IO object can move the cursor, clear the screen, and even make the current thread sleep (wait) some number of miliseconds.
-The Point object makes the cursor move to a new location, while singletons clear and slp will cause the screen to clear or the program to wait.
+The Point object makes the cursor move to a new location, while commands clear and sleep will cause the screen to clear or the program to wait.
 ```cpp
 // The following code will print "Hello" one character at a time with a quarter